-[Sponsored Listing] The Hopper Prize announces a call for artists for their Spring 2021 $3500 artist grants, offering 2 grants in the amount of $3,500 and 4 grants in the amount of $1,000.
+[Sponsored Listing] The Hopper Prize announces a call for artists for their Fall 2021 artist grants, offering 2 grants in the amount of $3,500 and 4 grants in the amount of $1,000.
 Grants will be awarded through an open call art competition juried by leading contemporary curators.

 The Hopper Prize was established in order to increase the recognition of artwork created by artists and photographers.
 The aim is to advance artists’ careers by providing them with unrestricted financial support that is coupled with a platform for increased visibility.

-The Hopper Prize is open to all artists age 18 and older working in any media.
+The Hopper Prize is open to all artists aged 18 and older working in any media.
 There are no restrictions on genre, subject matter, or media.
-Entries welcome in all media.
-Hopper Prize is committed to supporting artists from diverse cultural backgrounds at all stages of their professional careers.
+Entries in all media are welcome.
+The Hopper Prize is committed to supporting artists from diverse cultural backgrounds at all stages of their professional careers.
 All artists are encouraged to apply.

 - $3,500.00 – 2 artists will each receive a $3,500 (USD) grant